Encoding

 1. Let outputChunk be the result of running serialize I/O queue with decoder and output.

-2. If outputChunk is non-empty, then enqueue outputChunk in decoder’s transform.
+2. If outputChunk is not the empty string, then enqueue outputChunk in decoder’s transform.

 3. Return.